 This provides users with a faster loading experience by relieving your server of the stress of supplying images.
 CDNs also use device detection to assess the size and type of images shown to different devices.

 Incapsula, imgix, and ImageEngine are three content delivery networks to examine.

 To optimize your images for the web, consider using vector images

 SVG are visuals that you can scale to any screen resolution without sacrificing image quality.
 Vector pictures are ideal for the web since they speed up the page load time.
 You may easily include these as responsive photos on your website.

-For detailed visuals such as digital photography and painting, the SVG file format is not suitable.
+The SVG file format is not suitable for detailed visuals such as digital photography and painting.
 But it is more suited to images with forms, curving lines, and colors (e.g., icons, logos, and illustrations).

 Page size and load time are crucial components to user experience.
-They should be at the top of any website owner’s radar.
+Therefore, they should be at the top of any website owner’s radar.
 One of the simplest ways to improve your site’s load time is to focus on image optimization.

 The Best Image Optimization Programs & Tools

 Most image editing software includes image optimization and compression settings.